IBM-Cloud/bluetag/README.md

 	- Goto File > Import and select General > Existing Projects into Workspace.
 	- Select the bluetag directory and it will import all the submodules as projects to your workspace.

-* Next we need to install a local instance of the Liberty app server.
-We need this to resolve some build dependencies and will also be using this to test our microservices locally before pushing to Bluemix.
-Download the latest JavaEE version of the Liberty appserver from wasdev.net (Include link here).
+* Next we need to install a local instance of the Liberty app server to resolve some build dependencies.
 	- In the Server view, right click and select New > Server.
 	- Select IBM > WebSphere Application Server Liberty and click Next.
-	- In the "Choose an existing installation" selection, Browse and point to the wlp directory of the install you downloaded earlier.
+	- In the "Install Runtime Environment" panel, select "Download and install a new runtime environment from ibm.com".
+	- Select "Liberty Repository" and "WAS Liberty V8.5.5.x with Java EE Full Platform" in the choices below and click Next.
-	- In the next panel, click "New" and create a server with a name like BlueTag and hit Finish.
+	- In the next panel, click "New" and create a server with a name like Bluetag and hit Finish.
 	- Clean and rebuild all the projects.

-You should have a workspace that's ready to build the BlueTag backend services now!
+You should have a workspace that's ready to build the Bluetag back-end services now!

 ## Building and testing the frontend locally